Nitesh-Sen/Terraform_code/2023/README.md

 >
 > - Get Public IP in Output and open it on Browser. ( To Check your all VPC Configuration and all Network is working well).
 >
-> **NOTE:- Use Count, For Each metadata and Use Variable, Tag and Data for get or filter latest ubuntu ami.**
+-  **NOTE:- Use Count, For Each metadata and Use Variable, Tag and Data for get or filter latest ubuntu ami.**

 <br />

 ## [Task4](https://github.com/Nitesh-Sen/Terraform_code/tree/main/2023/Task4)
-- **NOTE:-** Without use any count and For each metadata.
-Create the simply template with these following steps.

 > Create Custom VPC
 >
 > - 2 Private Subnet each Availability zone [Max Availability zone 2] [Total Subnet 4].